AthanasiusOfAlex/logic-intro-textbook/02-metaphysics-of-man-en.md

 # A Primer on the Metaphysics of Man

 In this chapter, we will explore some of the essentials of philosophical anthropology: the philosophical, or metaphysical, study of mankind.[^anthropology] We will do this for two reasons.
 First of all, although this course is designed primarily to study logic, it is also intended to be the reader’s first exposure to some of the terminology and ideas that will form the basis of their philosophical inquiry: for example, *ens*, *substance*, *accident*, *faculty*, *habitus*, and *operation*.
-Second, by laying the philosophical bases, it will be much easier to understand the next chapter, in which we discuss what the *object* of a faculty or *habitus* is in general, and explain in detail the object of logic in particular.
+Second, by laying the philosophical bases, it will be much easier to understand the definition of logic—which depends on  chapter, in  we discuss the definition of logic— the *object* of a faculty or *habitus* is in general, and explain in detail the object of logic in particular.

 [^anthropology]: We call it *philosophical* anthropology to distinguish it from *cultural* anthropology, which is empirical, rather than philosophical, in nature.